jsiu91/jsiu91/README.md

 - 👋 Hi, I’m Jonathan Siu @jsiu91
 - 👀 I’m interested in all things about developing applications and websites.
-- 🌱 I’m currently learning React, Node, Ruby on Rails, Flask, etc.
+- 🌱 I’m currently learning React, Node, Express, Flask, Jinja etc.
 - 💞️ I’m looking to collaborate on more projects with other developers
 - 📫 How to reach me https://www.linkedin.com/in/jsiu91/